- Holding a dumbbell in each hand, stand with your feet shoulder width apart.

 Related exercises to discover

 Dumbbell lunges is a gym work out exercise that targets glutes & hip flexors and quadriceps and also involves abs and calves and hamstrings.
 Refer to the illustration and instructions above for how to perform this exercise correctly.
-Battle rope squatting alternating waves, air squats and trx suspension straps squats are related exercise that target the same muscle groups as dumbbell lunges.
+Cable squat rows / row squats, pistol / single-leg extended arm squats and bosu ball static balance are related exercise that target the same muscle groups as dumbbell lunges.
 Visit our directory for more exercises.

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.